conda-forge/infrastructure/README.md

 ## Sync-secrets

-The `sync-secrets` pulumi project syncs secrets from the conda-forge 1password vault to relevant services (eg. to GitHub).
+The `sync-secrets` pulumi project syncs secrets from the conda-forge 1password vault to Github

 ### Running locally